Firebrand tours to the Galaxy

 'Close enough, and some of my doubles are probably a little annoyed at the intrusion,' Steve said.

-'It is about time, though I do like the present you brought me,' Anne stated, 'Good evening Admiral,' as she recognised Bengo from TV broadcasts.
+'It is about time, and I do like the present you brought me,' Anne stated, 'Good evening Admiral,' as she recognised Bengo from TV broadcasts.

 'Good evening, madam,' Rham said looking at Steve for an introduction.

-'Admiral Bengo Rham, please meet Anne Bartholomew the lady who runs my enterprises,' Steve introduced her then asked, 'So Anne what has been happening, did someone drop the ball?'
+'Admiral Bengo Rham, please meet Anne Bartholomew the lady who runs my enterprises,' Steve said then asked, 'So Anne what has been happening, did someone drop the ball?'

-'Some idiot gave the Greenies a document, and they came here demanding entry to protect us from the Oxzen merchants.
+'Some idiot signed the Greenie's document, and they came here demanding entry to protect us from the Oxzen merchants.
 As there has never been any problem, total confusion reigned.
-I am afraid there was quite a bit of resistance, and because of the risk to the civilians, we had to step back,' Anne explained, 'So far they haven’t penetrated the back room or learnt any secrets,' The last with a smug face.
+I am afraid there was quite a bit of resistance, and because of the risk to the civilian hostages, we had to step back,' Anne explained, 'So far they haven’t penetrated the back room or learnt any secrets,' The last with a smug face.

 'We can clear the cockroaches from here.
 Bengo will bring in his toys to spoil their party upstairs while we spread out and remove them from polite society,' Steve decided, 'Another six months and our forces would have been fully equipped to deal with them, and the civilians would have personal shields to prevent retaliation.'